 Aegon's US operations also face employment-related lawsuits from time to time.
-For example, Aegon's US operation is currently defending itself in a suit filed by self-employed independent insurance agents associated with one of Aegon's financial marketing units who have claimed that they are, in fact, employees of the organization.
-While Aegon believes these independent contractors should not be classified as employees under the Fair Labor Standards Act, if Aegon were not to prevail on that point, there can be no assurance that the outcome would not have a material effect on Aegon's results of operations and financial condition.
-It is not practicable for Aegon to quantify a range or maximum liability or the timing of the financial impact, if any.
+Aegon is defending a suit filed by selfemployed independent insurance agents associated with one of Aegon's financial marketing units who have claimed that they are, in fact, employees of the organization.
+While Aegon believes these independent contractors are not employees, if Aegon does not prevail on that point, there could be a material effect on Aegon's results of operations and financial condition.
+At this time, it is not practicable for Aegon to quantify a range or maximum liability or the timing of the financial impact, if any.

 A former subsidiary of Transamerica Corporation was involved in a contractual dispute with a Nigerian travel broker over an alleged contract dispute that arose in 1976.
-That dispute was resolved in Delaware court for \$235,000 plus interest.
+That dispute was resolved in Delaware court for USD 235,000 plus interest.
 The plaintiff took the Delaware judgment relating to the 1976 dispute to a Nigerian court and alleged that it was entitled to approximately the same damages for 1977 through 1984 despite the absence of any contract relating to those years.
-The Nigerian court recently issued a judgment in favor of the plaintiff of the alleged actual damages as well as pre-judgment interest of approximately USD120 million.
-Aegon believes the Nigerian court decided the matter incorrectly and appealed the decision in Nigeria as well as intends to contest any effort by the plaintiff to collect on the judgment.
+The Nigerian court subsequently issued a judgment in favor of the plaintiff of the alleged actual damages as well as prejudgment interest of approximately USD 120 million.
+Aegon believes the Nigerian court decided the matter incorrectly and is appealing the decision in Nigeria.
+It will also contest any effort the plaintiff might make to collect on the judgment.
 Aegon has no material assets located in Nigeria.